-- 2.1 International Conferences of ELSA shall: - a.
-Be conducted in English; - b.
-Last for at least two days calculated excluding the day of arrival but including the day of departure; - c.
-Comprise of academic and social programmes.
-The academic programme shall be at least 10 hours.
-If the duration of the event exceeds two days, the total academic programme shall be prolonged by five hours per each extra day; - d.
-Be organised in close co-operation of an academic or institutional partner that shall ensure the quality of the academic programme.
+2.1 International Conferences of ELSA shall:

+- a. be conducted in English; - b. last for at least two days, calculated excluding the day of arrival but including the day of departure; - c. comprise of academic and social programmes.
+The academic programme shall last a minimum of 10 hours.
+If the duration of the event exceeds two days, the total academic programme shall be prolonged by five hours per each extra day; - d. be organised in close cooperation with an academic or institutional partner that shall ensure the quality of the academic programme.
 The academic or institutional partner shall be a law faculty, public institution, law firm or any other legal entity which is entitled to provide education, professional legal services or otherwise associated professionals in a particular field of law;